 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked UC Davis as #57 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
+According to College Factual's 2024 analysis, UC Davis is ranked #52 out of 2,238 schools in the nation that were analyzed for overall quality.
 This puts it in the top 5% of all schools in the nation.
-This is an improvement over the previous year, when UC Davis held the #112 spot on the Best Overall Colleges list.
+This is an improvement over the previous year, when UC Davis held the #57 spot on the Best Overall Colleges list.